adrem42/Copilot-for-FSLabs/topics/standalonescripts.md

 # Standalone FSL2Lua scripts

-You can use FSL2Lua standalone (without Copilot) to bind FSLabs cockpit controls to your keyboard, joystick buttons and axes.
+You can install FSL2Lua standalone (without Copilot) to bind your keyboard keys, joystick buttons **and axes** to FSLabs cockpit controls.

-Even though you will need to write Lua code, no prior programming experience is required as the syntax is very straightforward.
-Making simple bindings is more akin to writing a configuration file rather than 'real programming'.
+The syntax for writing the scripts is straightforward enough that you don't need any programming experience.

 ***